-Skip to 0 minutes and 5 secondsHi, everyone, and welcome to week two of the course.
+Skip to 0 minutes and 5 secondsHi, everyone, and welcome to Week 2 of the course.
 It's been said that success is the sum of small efforts repeated day in and day out.
 This was a quote by Robert Collier who authored various self-help books in the 20th century.
 We'll be taking his advice and conducting various tasks in this course to help you to become more successful in your career.
 In this week we'll be covering a few different topics.
 We're going to investigate what does success mean, and how can we aim to be more successful in our career.
 What is the elevator speech all about, and how can we develop one.
 How self-reflection can be a great approach to developing a professional identity and professional skills.

 Everyone has different criteria for success but learning to reflect can help us all achieve our goals.